martinvanaud/Casimir/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on something cool!
-- 🌱 I’m a trainee at Société Générale
+- 🌱 Get in touch at martin.vanaud@epitech.eu